nkkko/ns-2025/lectures/09/lecture.md

     - E.g., dynamic routing in communication networks.
 6.  **Controlling Load Distribution:**
     - Design systems where load redistribution after a failure doesn't immediately overload other components.

 ---

+## Dynamic Resilience: Network Recovery & Self-Healing

+- **Self-Healing:** Autonomous detection and reconfiguration after damage (e.g., rerouting, backup activation).
+- **Repair Strategies:** Prioritize repairs to restore function quickly (e.g., fix critical hubs first).
+- **Adaptive Systems:** Use learning and adaptation to enhance recovery.
+- **Metric:** "Time to recovery" as a measure of resilience.

+*Recovery and adaptation are as important as resistance to failure.*

+---

+## The Price of Resilience: Costs and Trade-offs

+- **Economic Costs:** Redundancy, robust components, maintenance.
+- **Performance Trade-offs:** Decentralization may increase latency; modularity can limit efficiency.
+- **Complexity:** More resilient designs are harder to manage.
+- **Cost-Benefit Analysis:** Balance resilience with acceptable costs and performance.
+- **Key Question:** "How much resilience is enough?"

+*Perfect resilience is often impractical—trade-offs are essential in real-world design.*

+---